freddyfallon/words-in-a-book/README.md

 In order to run this app, you will need to have Node installed.
 If you don't have it, [download it on their website](https://nodejs.org).

 In addition, you will need to make sure you have the right node packages installed.
-In order to do this, simply `cd` into the directory and run:
+In order to do this, simply `cd` into the project's directory and run:

 ```
 npm install